feyzijan/AlgosWithC/ConnectedComponentsInGraphs/README.md

 - **Graph Integrity:** Includes a `print_graph` function (commented out for submission) to ensure the graph is read and created correctly.
 - **Connected Components Count:** Standard recursive DFS implementation to count connected components accurately, including isolated vertices.

-For a detailed explanation of program development and structure, and an account of why the program functions correctly, please refer to the explanatory slides provided alongside this documentation.

 Compile via the makefule by running "make" and then "./connected" in the terminal
 Compiler: GCC